knownasnaffy/inner-ink/README.md

 -   **Updates and Maintenance:** In-built update check and automatic updates.
 -   **Internationalization:** Support for more locales.

+## Limitations

+-   Currently, the editor is unable to save the last change made.
+Whether it is a character types or a line pasted or deleted at once.
+We will try to fix this issue in upcoming.

 ## Contributing

 We welcome contributions from the community to help improve Inner Ink.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) to learn about our development process, coding standards, and how to contribute.